asyncapi/website/pages/docs/tools/asyncapi-cli.md

 ```

 ## Usage
-AsyncAPI CLI makes it easier to work with AsyncAPI files.
-There is a well-documented help command for the CLI if you need one.
-To get help, run this command in your terminal:
+The AsyncAPI CLI makes it easier to work with AsyncAPI documents.

+To get **help**, run this command in your terminal:
 ```sh
 asyncapi --help
 ```